 Advection by Drift

 The quantity \(\mathbf{f}\,p_t\) is a probability flux: density times velocity.
 The negative divergence \(-\nabla \cdot (\mathbf{f}\,p_t)\) measures net inflow.
 Where flux converges, density accumulates; where it diverges, density depletes.
-In one dimension, this is the finite-difference statement \(\partial p / \partial t = -(J(x{+}dx) - J(x))/dx\): density in a slab changes by the net flux through its boundaries.
-With no noise (\(g = 0\)), this reduces to the continuity equation from fluid dynamics.
+In one dimension, this becomes the finite-difference statement \(\partial_t p = -(J(x{+}\Delta x) - J(x))/\Delta x\): density in a slab changes by the net flux through its boundaries.
+With no noise (\(g = 0\)), the equation reduces to the continuity equation from fluid dynamics.

 Spreading by Diffusion

 Why does blurring produce a second derivative?
-In a small time step \(\Delta t\), the noise kicks each particle from \(y\) to \(y + \epsilon\), where \(\epsilon \sim \mathcal{N}(0,\, g^2\,\Delta t)\).
+In a small time step \(\Delta t\), the noise moves each particle from \(y\) to \(y + \epsilon\), where \(\epsilon \sim \mathcal{N}(0,\, g^2\,\Delta t)\).
 A particle arrives at \(x\) only if it started at \(y\) and received kick \(\epsilon = x - y\).
-Summing over all starting positions, weighted by the density \(p_t(y)\) and the probability of the required kick:
+Summing over starting positions, weighted by the density \(p_t(y)\) and the probability of the required kick:

 \[p_{t+\Delta t}(x) = \int p_t(y)\;\mathcal{N}\!\left(x - y;\;0,\,g^2\,\Delta t\right)dy = \mathbb{E}_\epsilon\!\left[p_t(x - \epsilon)\right]\]where the second equality substitutes \(\epsilon = x - y\).
 Taylor-expanding \(p_t(x - \epsilon)\) around \(x\):